WildernessLabs/Documentation/docs/Meadow/Getting_Started/Desktop/Hello_Ft232/index.md

 dotnet new install WildernessLabs.Meadow.Template
 ```

-When installed, you’ll see a list of Templates available
+When installed, you’ll see a list of templates available

 ```console
 The following template packages will be installed: